tgnemecek/core-website/src/collections/pages/learning.md

 title: CORE Learning
 explanation:
   text: >-
-    **We help businesses change from the Core** by using the holistic system of *The Balancing Act* to show them where they are in balance versus out of balance—and why.
-With this new clarity, companies can use our pragmatic tools and logical, agile strategy to ensure that their employees, leaders, teams, departments, and the whole system can implement sustainable, self-directed improvements over time.
+    **We help businesses implement sustainable change** by using the holistic system of *The Balancing Act* to assess where they are in balance versus out of balance—and why.
+With this new clarity, companies can use our pragmatic tools and logical, agile strategy to ensure that their employees, leaders, teams, departments, and the whole system can implement self-directed improvements over time.

     > **What We Can Do for You**